 Paul: It can be difficult and overwhelming.
 There are substantial resources online to find the “best deals” but those are numbers only.
-What matters is what is best for your circumstances so I would strongly recommend a qualified, experienced advisor to guide you.
+What matters is what is best for your circumstances so I would strongly recommend a qualified, experienced adviser to guide you.

 Richard: By speaking to a whole of market mortgage broker.
 Not only will they take your circumstances into account, they will also assess the lenders based on the interest rate, the fees they charge, their timescales plus much more to recommend the most suitable product in the whole of the mortgage market.

-Paul: Mortgage advisors offer the best deal for your circumstances and needs.
+Paul: Mortgage advisers offer the best deal for your circumstances and needs.
 These words are the mantra of mortgage advice and always will be.
 They will conduct a full fact-find with you and based on that will make appropriate recommendations.

 Richard: A mortgage is undoubtedly one of the biggest financial commitments you can make, so it’s important to speak to an expert who can take your circumstances and all your needs into account to essentially advise you on a mortgage product that is best suited to you.

-How do you pick a mortgage advisor?
+How do you pick a mortgage adviser?

 Paul: Word of mouth is important, reputation is king in the business.
 Look for genuine testimonials and by all means have an informal initial meeting to determine if you are a good fit.
-Various websites such as My Local Mortgage provide details of advisors across the country for you to consider.
+Various websites such as My Local Mortgage provide details of advisers across the country for you to consider.

 Richard: It is very important that you trust the person who will be advising you on such an important financial decision.
 There are a few ways in which you can do this:

 A. Choose a fee free broker.
-Lenders pay mortgage advisors a procurement fee when they place a case with them.
+Lenders pay mortgage advisers a procurement fee when they place a case with them.
 There are some brokers who charge a fee above it which is not necessary.

 C. Check the reviews other customers have left on platforms like Trustpilot.
 This will give you an idea of other customer’s experiences.